arashkaffamanesh/ansible-k3s/README.md

 1. To operate running containers on a node you need to use `k3s crictl ...` instead of `docker ...`

 k3s has a builtin deploy controller.
-It scans `/var/lib/rancher/k3s/server/manifests/` directory on master node, and tries to deploy [manifests](roles/k3s/deploy/files/grafana-datasources.yaml) and [helm charts](roles/k3s/deploy/files/grafana) found there.
+It scans `/var/lib/rancher/k3s/server/manifests/` directory on master node, and tries to deploy [helm charts](roles/k3s/deploy/files/prometheus-operator.yaml) and manifests found there.

 #### Playbook defaults